 - Rates: About 9,000 rupees per couple, per night, for the whole villa.
 Expect to pay around 22,500 rupees per night for a group of six people.
 Breakfast and airport transfers are included.
 A two-night minimum stay is required.

 Want to stay on the beach without anyone else around?
 Head straight to the Elsewhere Beach Houses.
 This rare and difficult to find private property is accessed via a bamboo footbridge across a creek, which separates it from the rest of the world.
 There are four characterful, restored ancestral houses directly on the beach facing the ocean.
 The houses were built in traditional style during the Portuguese era and have a very interesting history dating back to 1886.
 They've been passed down from generation to generation, and the current owner has even written a book about them!

 - Bedrooms: Two of the houses have three bedrooms each, and the other two have two bedrooms.

 - Meals: There is an in-house cook who prepares meals and serves them in a special dining shack.

-- Price: From about 16,000 rupees per night for a whole house.
-Single rooms may be rented in only one of the houses, starting from about 9,000 rupees per night.
+- Rates: From about 16,000 rupees per night for a whole house.
+Single rooms may be rented in only one of the houses (The Bakery), starting from about 9,000 rupees per night.
 A minimum one week stay is preferred.
-The property is closed during the monsoon season, from the beginning of June until the end of September.
+The property is closed during the monsoon season, from the end of May until the start of October.